a10pepo/EDEM_MDA2324/Alumnos/FS/Adriana_Campos/KAFKA/ejercicios_clase/exercise_csv/README.md

 $ docker-compose up -d
 ```

-## Command Line , create a new Kafka topic
+## Create a new Kafka topic

-Run the command line producer:

 ```sh
 docker-compose exec kafka kafka-topics --create --topic readcsv --partitions 1 --replication-factor 1 --if-not-exists --bootstrap-server localhost:9092
 ```

-## Run the Producer Python App from VisualStudio
+## Run the Producer Python  and the Consumer
 Execute the ´producer.py´ Python Producer Application.
+Check that it shows the transactions.

-Check that it shows El Quijote's phrases.
+Execute the ´consumer.py´ Python Producer Application.
+Check that it shows the transactions.

 ```sh